-Have you ever wondered how limericks, those short, five-line rhyming ditties were named after one of Ireland’s counties?
+Have you ever wondered what is a limerick?
+How did limericks, those short, five-line rhyming ditties come to be named after one of Ireland's counties?

 I recently completed a post taking readers on a photographic tour of County Limerick, and as I was creating this piece I started wondering about the origins of these infamous little "Irish" poems.

 How did the name limerick come to describe these comical verses?

 What has County Limerick got to do with these ditties?

 An Introduction to Limerick Verses

 These questions were spinning around in my head as I wrote about County Limerick, so I thought it was a perfect time to explore the history and development of the limerick, Ireland's most popular form of poetry.